realm/realm-js/contrib/react-native-debugging.md

 Once this is done, it is possible to [debug javascript](#debugging-javascript) in Safari.

 ### Prepare C++ Debugging
-To prepare for c++ debugging, right click on your project in xcode and select "Add Files to 'projectname'...".
+To prepare for C++ debugging, right click on your project in xcode and select "Add Files to 'projectname'...".
 In the dialog, find the `src` folder in your `realm-js` project.
 Make sure that all targets are deselected, "Copy items if needed" is deselected and "Create folder refernces" is selected.

 ![Add files dialog](./assets/addFilesDialog.png)

-The project is now prepared to [debug c++](#dubugging-c++).
+The project is now prepared to [debug C++](#dubugging-c++).

 ### Reference realm-js Project